OpenNebula/docs/source/installation_and_configuration/opennebula_services/database.rst

     [UNREPAIRED] History record for VM <<vid>> seq # <<seq>> is not closed (etime = 0)

-it means that when using accounting or showback, the etime (end-time) of that history record was not set, and the VM was considered as still running while it shouldn't been.
-To fix this problem, you could locate the time when the VM was shut down in the logs and then execute this patch to edit the times manually:
+it means that when using accounting or showback, the etime (end-time) of that history record was not set and the VM was considered as still running while it shouldn't have been.
+To fix this problem, you can locate the time when the VM was shut down in the logs and then execute this patch to edit the times manually:

 .. prompt:: text $ auto